Parabolic conformally symplectic structures II; parabolic contactification: Contactification of PCS--structures

 \subsection{Contactifications and special symplectic connections}

-Using Theorem \ref{2.9}, we can now complete the discussion of the relation between PCS--structures and special symplectic connections in the sense of \cite{Cahen-Schwachhoefer}.
+Using Theorem \ref{thm2.9}, we can now complete the discussion of the relation between PCS--structures and special symplectic connections in the sense of \cite{Cahen-Schwachhoefer}.
 Consider a contact grading of a simple Lie algebra $\frak g$, which is not of type $C_n$, and let $\frak g_0\subset\mathfrak{csp}(\frak g_{-1})$ be the corresponding reductive subalgebra.
 As discussed in Section 4.7 of \cite{PCS1}, the intersection $\frak g^0_0$ of $\frak g_0$ with $\frak{sp}(\frak g_{-1})$ is called a special symplectic subalgebra and there is a corresponding concept of special symplectic connections.
 In particular, that class contains all linear connections with exceptional holonomy that preserve a symplectic form.

-In Theorem 4.7 of \cite{PCS1}, we have shown that any special symplectic connection of type $\frak g$ is the distinguished connection of some PCS--structure of type $(G,P)$ for a group $G$ with Lie algebra $\frak g$.
+In Theorem 4.7 of \cite{PCS1}, we have shown that any special symplectic connection of type $\frak g$ is the distinguished connection of some torsion--free PCS--structure of type $(G,P)$ for a group $G$ with Lie algebra $\frak g$.
 Now we can characterize the special symplectic connections among these distinguished connections via local flatness of contactifications.

-\begin{thm*} Consider a PCS--structure of type $(G,P)$ on a smooth manifold $M$ and let $\nabla$ be the distinguished connection on $TM$ determined by this structure.
-Then $\nabla$ is a special symplectic connection if and only if any local parabolic contactification of $M$ is locally flat (as a parabolic contact structure). \end{thm*} \begin{proof} We can apply Theorem \ref{2.9} to a local contactification $M^\#$ of $M$ and we denote by $\xi$ the corresponding infinitesimal automorphism of $M^\#$.
-As we have noted in the proof of that theorem, the Weyl structure determined by $\xi$ defines a projection $\pi:TM^\#\to H$, as well as a partial linear connection $\nabla^\#$ on $H$.
-Further, taking local lifts $\eta_1,\eta_2\in\Ga(H)$ of two vector fields on $M$, $\pi([\eta_1,\eta_2])\in\Ga(H)$ is the lift of the Lie bracket.
-Using this, we showed that the component in $\La^2H^*\otimes H$ of the torsion of $\nabla^\#$ is simply the lift of the torsion of the distinguished connection $\nabla$ on $M$.
+\begin{thm} Consider a PCS--structure of type $(G,P)$ on a smooth manifold $M$ and let $\nabla$ be the distinguished connection on $TM$ determined by this structure.
+Then $\nabla$ is a special symplectic connection if and only if any local parabolic contactification of $M$ is locally flat (as a parabolic contact structure). \end{thm} \begin{proof} For a local parabolic contactification $M^\#$ of $M$ with corresponding infinitesimal automorphism $\xi$, we have seen in the last part of the proof of Theorem \ref{thm2.9} that the contact torsion of the Weyl connection $\nabla^\#$ determined by $\xi$ coincides with the torsion of $\nabla$.
+Torsion--freeness of $\nabla$ thus implies vanishing of the contact torsion of $\nabla^\#$.
+But by Lemma 4.2.2 of \cite{book}, all the harmonic torsion of a parabolic contact structure is contained in the contact torsion, so torsion--freeness of $\nabla$ is equivalent to vanishing of the harmonic torsion of the parabolic geometry on $M^\#$.